Jollywatt/typst-fletcher/docs/manual.typ

 	```)
 )

+=== Fractional coordinates

-While grid points are always at integer coordinates, nodes may have *fractional coordinates*.
+Rows and columns are at integer coordinates, but nodes may have fractional coordinates.
-A node placed between grid points still causes the neighbouring rows and columns to grow to accommodate its size, but only partially, depending on proximity.
+These are dealt with by linearly interpolating the diagram between what it would be if the coordinates were rounded up or down.
+Both the node's position and its influence on row/column sizes are interpolated.

+As a result, diagrams are responsive to node sizes (like tables) while allowing precise positioning.
-For example, see how the column sizes change as the green box moves from $(0, 0)$ to $(1, 0)$:
+// For example, see how the column sizes change as the green box moves from $(0, 0)$ to $(1, 0)$:

 #stack(
 	dir: ltr,